Prism (Katy Perry album): Commercial performance

 In New Zealand, the album became Perry's second consecutive number one album, and was certified gold by Recorded Music NZ, selling over 7,500 copies in its first week sales.
 Prism opened atop the ARIA Album Charts, giving the singer her second number-one album in Australia after Teenage Dream.
 It was the nation's 688th album to top its charts overall and 342nd to enter at the summit.
 The record received a Platinum certification from the Australian Recording Industry Association (ARIA) during its second week of release, and became the country's second highest-selling album of the year behind Pink's The Truth About Love with 179,000 copies sold by the end of 2013.

 In Europe, the album was a moderate success.
 In Switzerland, the album debuted at two, just behind James Blunt's Moon Landing and was certified Gold shortly after.
 In Austria, the album debuted at number three and was certified Gold in its first week, achieving Platinum certification a month later.
-In France, Prism debuted in the Top 10, spending a dozen weeks in the Top 40, and has sold over 130,000 copies according to SNEP.
+In France, Prism debuted in the Top 10, spending a dozen weeks in the Top 40, and has sold 260,000 copies.
 In the United Kingdom, it peaked at the top of the charts, where it was certified Platinum and went on to sell 433,000 copies by February 2017.
 In The Netherlands and Denmark, the album debuted and peaked at number four.
-As of August 2015, Prism has sold over 4 million copies worldwide.